Hard Work Taking Roots – A GRASS Project

 The property is owned by Rural Funds Group, an ASX-listed real estate investment trust which owns approximately $1.9 billion in agricultural assets on behalf of retail and institutional investors.
 Farm management is provided by Rural Funds Management Limited (RFM).

 At the same workshop where Sophie met Blue, she also met Alistair, the Area Manager at RFM.
-Sophie followed up by emailing him some FBA resources including a flyer for the GRASS program.
+Sophie followed up by emailing him some FBA resources including a flyer for the Grazing Resilience and Sustainable Solutions (GRASS) program.
 Alistair then contacted Sophie and arranged a property visit at Cerberus.
 During the visit, Sophie identified Cerberus as a strong candidate for the GRASS program.

 The GRASS program supports graziers to develop and implement tailor-made action plans for land